Docs

 Instead of the typical OAuth flow that performs redirects in a browser context, you can utilize Apple's native authorization and provide the openID token and grant code to Clerk.
 Clerk ensures that the user will be verified in a secure and reliable way with the information that Apple has provided about the user.

-See the dedicated guide for additional information on how to configure Apple as a social provider for your Clerk instance.
+For additional information on how to configure Apple as a social provider for your Clerk instance, see the dedicated guide.

 Feedback